Pr0fiNoob/Schedule-I-Recipe-DB/README.md

 4. **Edit or Delete Recipes**:
    - In the recipe list, click "Edit" to modify a recipe or "Delete" to remove it from the database.

+5. **View Customer Data**:
+   - Click on the "Customer List" button to view a list of all customers and their data.

 ## Requirements

 - Python 3.7 or higher
 - Required libraries: `tkinter`, `hashlib`, `json`

+## Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests for new features, bug fixes, improvements or new recipes for the database (just please check that your recipe doesn't already exist in the database).

+## Disclaimer

+This project is for educational and entertainment purposes only.
+All recipes and customer data are fictional and part of the game "Schedule I" made by TVGS (Tylers Video Game Studio).

+## License

+This project is licensed under the [MIT License](LICENSE).